tustin2121/James_Somerton_Transcripts/_videos/ZDgWHNDdwoU.md

 We can endure horror.
 Each of us — we already have.
 What we cannot endure is solitude.

-In a discussion of representation, why would we clamor for this, and yet leave *Love, Simon* out to dry at the box office? <span id="love_simon">No discredit to Ms. Albertalli, but could it be that queer people do not emotionally engage with a teenage twink whose dream-style love story goes off like choreographed fireworks?
-Most of us have never experienced that.</span> But a toxic relationship we aren’t willing to admit is toxic?
+In a discussion of representation, why would we clamor for this, and yet leave *Love, Simon* out to dry at the box office? <mark yikes id="love_simon">No discredit to Ms. Albertalli, but could it be that queer people do not emotionally engage with a teenage twink whose dream-style love story goes off like choreographed fireworks?
+Most of us have never experienced that.</mark> But a toxic relationship we aren’t willing to admit is toxic?
 That’s far more likely.

 </james>
 <from></from>